- uses single-chip DLP system with XPR pixel-shifting technology to display true 4K UHD resolution (3840 x 2160)

 - CMS (Color Management System): Its CMS (Color Management System) displays accurate lifelike colors to best match your viewing content and environment; this unique feature provides you with the flexibility to fine-tune the color settings for optimal precision.

 Dynamic Black Technology: Dynamic Black Technology gives more depth to your image by smoothly adjusting the lamp output, based on the brightness information of each frame.
-As a result, the Optoma UHD50X DLP projector can create a stunning high contrast ratio of 500,000:1.
+As a result, the Optoma UHD38 DLP projector can create a stunning high contrast ratio of 1,000,000:1.
 Bright scenes appear crisp and clear, while dark scenes remain detailed with deep blacks and exceptional light and shade detail.

-Dual HDMI Inputs: With dual HDMI inputs (one HDMI 2.0 and one HDMI 1.4a), you can connect your game console, set-top box, laptop, PC, Blu-ray player or media streamer to the Optoma UHD50XDLP laser projector.
+Dual HDMI 2.0 Inputs: With dual HDMI 2.0 inputs, you can connect your game console, set-top box, laptop, PC, Blu-ray player or media streamer to the Optoma UHD38 DLP projector.
 You can even turn it into a smart projector by connecting an HDMI dongle like the Google Chromecast, Amazon Fire TV, Apple TV, or Roku stick (sold separately).

 Note: There are no analog composite or component video input